usebedrock/bedrock-cli/README.md

 Upgrade referencing Bedrock's `develop` branch instead of master.
 Warning: for advanced users only.

+#### `bedrock upgrade --canary`

+Upgrade referencing Bedrock's `canary` branch instead of master.
+For those who want to be on the cutting edge.

 #### `bedrock init [base]`

 Initialize a new Bedrock project.
 You can initialize a Bedrock project from a base where `base` can be either `material` or `bootstrap4`.